QT Magazine Doom

 0

-Like all good things from New Zealand — Crowded House, Lorde, flat white coffees, and Phar Lap the racehorse — Australia loves to claim them as our very own.
+Like all good things from New Zealand — Crowded House, Lorde, flat white coffees, and Phar Lap the racehorse — Australia loves to claim them as our own.
 But a treasured dessert, blended with our traditional Australian hubris, may have delivered us to the threshold of a breakdown in Australia-New Zealand relations from which there can be no going back.
 And we’ve got no one accountable but ourselves for this diplomatic dessert crisis.

 New Zealand Prime Minister Jacinda Ardern and Clarke Gayford’s fiance are in Australia for scheduled bilateral talks with PM Scott Morrison.